washingtonstateuniversity/WSU-Web-Serverbase/README.md

 # WSU Web Serverbase

+This repository contains provisioning for the Linux servers maintained by WSU Web Communication for production projects.

+* [Salt](http://www.saltstack.com/community/) is used to manage configuration and provisioning.
-This repository contains the provisioning for base servers used by WSU Web Communication.
-A `Vagrantfile` is included to provide a development environment where this provisioning can be applied on a project level.
+* A `Vagrantfile` is included to provide a local development environment using this provisioning.

 # Server base